 It all comes down to intention, guidance, and context.

 Using psychedelic or psychoactive substances can provide profoundly positive experiences.
 They can reframe our problems and help us resolve them — bringing us more success in life, and a higher state of health.
-Psychedelic experiences clarify what’s truly important in life so we can truly enjoy our experience and help us become a better person to our friends, family, and strangers we encounter.
+Psychedelic experiences clarify what’s truly important in life so we can truly enjoy our experience and help us become better people to our friends, family, and strangers we encounter.

 But on the flip side, psychoactive substances can also give us a temporary means to escape our current reality — leading us into a regressive cycle of chasing perceived happiness.
 We’re not truly happy when we do this.
 Over time we become more lost and experience more suffering — which ultimately leads to an even higher reliance on the substance to “be happy.”